 I really liked Jen’s idea on Tator Tots and Jello to create some kind of countdown board for activities and/or snacks for the girls to begin to understand the distance of the trip and to keep from asking the “are we there yet?” question all the time.
 However, I knew that space between our backseat and from car seats are rather narrow so the shoe bag didn’t really work for us.

 Instead I added numbers to Peanut’s road map (see above) so that she could see when she will be receiving the next activity.
 By looking at the map she will know that we will not reach our final destination until we have opened 21 activity bags as well as how many bags she will get to open between each intermediate stop.
-We will also be storing our activities in the floorboard of our car in our new Thirty-One Family Fun Large Utility Tote (speaking of which, have youregistered to win one yet? )
+We will also be storing our activities in the floorboard of our car in our new Thirty-One Family Fun Large Utility Tote.

-What exactly might you want to consider including in your activity bags for preschoolers and tots?
+What exactly might you want to consider including in your activity bags when traveling with preschoolers?
 Well, here’s our list along with a few others to give you some ideas.

 - Fruit loops and yarn for making fruit loop necklaces (also serves as a fun snack)

 - Card games such as Go Fish or Old Maid